Xakkusu/1_project_pilates/README.md

 ## FINAL DESIGN
 ### Imagery
-All images on the webpage were taken from pexels.com.
+All images on the webpage were taken from pexels.com and unsplash.com.
 I have credited these in the [credits](#credits) section.
 All images on this website are free stock photos which are royalty free.
 The images were selected as they showed pilates, a pilates studio and people in an aesthetically pleasing way.
 The studio images were especially chosen in line with the color theme used for this website using brownish earthly colors.
 Hence these colors correlate as good as possible with a relaxed but yet strong overall theme of the website and pilates itself.

 ### Color Scheme
 ![Pipalates Color Palette](docs/readme-images/colorscheme.png)